Lewisliang-GIT/TDA596_labCode/lab1/lab1_readme.md

 #### Path valiation

 The function checks if the requested path corresponds to an image using isImage.
 If the path is for an image, the function processes a file upload:
-It retrieves the file from the form-data `(file, _, _ := request.FormFile("file")).
-Error handling is omitted here (_, _)`, which is risky as it can lead to panics or undefined behavior if the form file isn't present.
+It retrieves the file from the form-data (file, _, _ := request.FormFile("file")).
+Error handling is omitted here (_, _), which is risky as it can lead to panics or undefined behavior if the form file isn't present.
 It creates (or ensures the existence of) a directory named uploaded where the images will be stored.
-It then opens (or creates) a file in the uploaded directory corresponding to the requested path and writes the uploaded file data to it using `io.Copy`.
+It then opens (or creates) a file in the uploaded directory corresponding to the requested path and writes the uploaded file data to it using io.Copy.
 File handles for both the uploaded file and the new file are deferred to close at the end of the function execution.

 #### Handling Image Uploads